 We involved our internal specialist in evaluating the valuation techniques and inputs and the other assumptions used.
 These assumptions include discount rates, revenue growth rates and comparable companies.
 In testing the discount rates, our internal specialist performed independent testing on the determination of discount rates using market-based parameters.
-For investments valued using the income approach, we compared the revenue growth rates to the historical performance of the investment.
-For investments valued under the market approach, we reviewed the comparable companies used in the valuation.
+For investment valued using the income approach, we compared the revenue growth rates to the historical performance of the investment and the industry/market outlook.
+For investments valued under the market approach, we reviewed the comparable companies used in the valuation and confirmed factors such as additional funding of the investee that would warrant the change in market value of the investments.
 For private equity fund investments valued under the cost approach (adjusted net asset value method), we reviewed the financial information of the investees and checked if the financial information used reflects the fair values of the investee's assets and liabilities.
 In addition, we reviewed the disclosures in the consolidated financial statements related to the significant unobservable inputs to the fair value measurement.